eBay Inc.’s Organizational Culture of Results-Oriented Excellence (Analysis)

-eBay’s Organizational Culture Type and Characteristics
+eBay’s Organizational Culture Type & Characteristics

 1. Excellence